 Trackable items have a unique serial number that allows their travels to be logged and followed on geocaching.com.
 The most trackable items are ‘Geocoins’ or ‘travel bugs’.

 How to take part:

 • Register for free at www.geocaching.com.
-There’s a great video on the site showing you how to get started.
+Here's a great video showing how to get started:

 • Click on the cache name to display; coordinates of the cache's location, additional information about the location, difficulty rating, clues and hints.